 Results of the abundance estimation and the krill consumption of Antarctic minke, humpback, and fin whales and the biomass of krill were summarized in Table 1.
 Humpback whales fed krill more than Antarctic minke whales in Area IV.
-In 2001/02, humpback whales fed krill twice of Antarctic minke whales.
+In 2001/02, humpback whales fed krill twice to three times of Antarctic minke whales.
 Fin whales fed about same amount of krill as Antarctic minke whales in 2001/2002.
-In contrast, Antarctic minke whales fed about 25% of krill standing stock in Area V whereas humpback and fin whales fed less than 10%.
-Three baleen whales fed 10-21% and 30-35% of krill standing stock in Areas IV and V, respectively.
+In contrast, Antarctic minke whales fed 21-25% of krill standing stock in Area V whereas humpback and fin whales fed less than 10%.
+Three baleen whales fed 11-20% and 31% of krill standing stock in Areas IV and V, respectively.